soojiyou/REACT-REDUX-5-Capstone-Netflix/README.md

 ## Key Features:

-Personalized movie recommendations on the main page Movie search functionality
+Movie recommendations on the main page
+Movie search functionality
 Sorting options for movies by vote average, release date, and popularity Filtering options for movies by release year range, IBM score range, and genre